 Eight years ago today, I was sat in front of a secondary care consultant, his speciality was colorectal.
 I asked specifically for this consultant for two reasons, firstly, he carried out a colonoscopy some 20 months previously which turned out to be negative.
 Secondly, my GP had referred me to the iron deficiency anaemia clinic, and they wanted to do ….. a colonoscopy.
 I changed that plan because this “non-issue” was dragging on; quite frankly I wanted it to be resolved quickly, and I wanted it to be resolved in my favour – after all, I wasn’t actually ill!

 Rewind two months, I had an incidental set of blood tests ordered by a nurse following a routine visit to my local medical centre (…….
 “I think I’ve lost a bit of weight”).
-My haemoglobin was low (low on repeat test too).
+My haemoglobin was low (even lower on repeat testing).
 The GP compared my results to someone in their eighties with malnutrition.
 In hindsight, I should have been alarmed by that statement but instead I went on holiday to Barbados.
 Apparently low haemoglobin is a sign of iron deficiency anaemia.
 I suspected it would pass, either my blood results would revert to normal naturally, or they would after a prescription for some pills.
 That’s what normally happens, isn’t it?
 I was so indifferent to the issue, I even delayed the blood tests by three weeks.

 Back to 8th July 2010 ….I hadn’t really given him many clues but within minutes of chatting with the secondary care consultant (who was armed with the results of the negative colonoscopy test), he said “what are you doing this afternoon“.
 I had no hesitation in saying “whatever you want me to do“.
 I’m still not getting it as I saw this as a chance to get an all clear, get some pills, get back to normal.
 To cut a long story short, the results confirmed I had a metastatic cancer.
 If you can see it, you can detect it.